 Eastern Illinois University is committed to providing the resources and services necessary to keep its employees on the leading edge of technology.
 To enhance the working and teaching environment, this guide is a reference for accessing various technology services.

-When contacting Campus Technology Support, be prepared to provide the following information:
+When contacting Campus Technology Support, please have the following information available:

-- Full description of the problem and nature of error message
+- Full description of the problem and nature of the error message

-Information Technology Services now uses an application called LogMeIn to speed service calls on faculty and staff desktop computers.
+Information Technology Services now uses an application called Screen Connect to speed service calls on faculty and staff desktop computers.

-LogMeIn allows Help/Service Desk service technicians to remotely access your computer and make needed software fixes, updates, virus cleanups, program repairs, etc., saving time and speeding resolution of your situation.
+Screen Connect allows Help/Service Desk service technicians to remotely access your computer and make needed software fixes, updates, virus cleanups, program repairs, etc., saving time and speeding resolution of your situation.
 Your machine must have a network connection.
 You, the user, must grant access to your computer, and you retain control at all times and may terminate the session at will.
-LogMeIn is Web-based, and no software need be downloaded onto your computer.
-A Help/Service Desk technician will guide you through the process if you agree to participate in a LogMeIn session.
+Screen Connect is Web-based, and no software need be downloaded onto your computer.
+A Help/Service Desk technician will guide you through the process if you agree to participate in a Screen Connect session.

 Accessing your PantherMail

-The easiest way to view your PantherMail is via the secure Web interface located at www.eiu.edu/panthermail.
-All you need is a computer with an Internet connection and a Web browser.
-No configuration is necessary.
-Simply enter your NetID and password in the spaces provided in order to get started.
+The best way to access your PantherMail is via the Web interface (www.eiu.edu.panthermail).
+Simply log in with your EIU NetID and password in the spaces provided in order to get started.

 Official email verification